darellanodev/sandbox/README.md

 # Sandbox

-This is a repository with little examples that I made to help me to do small things to incorporate them in my other personal projects
+This repository contains small examples I've created to help me experiment with and integrate simple features into my other personal projects.

 ## Github repository